-If a member of staff is pregnant, has recently given birth or is breastfeeding their line manager must complete a new and expectant mothers risk assessment form.
+If a member of staff is pregnant, has recently given birth or is breastfeeding, their line manager must complete a new and expectant staff members assessment form.

 After completing the form or following medical practitioner advice that the staff member or their child would be at risk continuing their normal duties, managers should provide suitable alternative work with the staff member receiving their normal pay.
 If it's not reasonably practical to offer suitable alternative work, the staff member should be suspended on full pay.